samuel-thompsonn/osrs-showdown/README.md

 It looks like I've got something sort of like a full game loop.
 What can I work on?

+- Have enemies attack you back, or have them attack in the first place
+  - Have enemy travel to the player (not wander) when attacking back
 - Bug: when you first open up the action menu, it disables the UI elements until you open another
-- Have enemies attack you back, or have them attack in the first place
 - Have the base_character script control the commonalitites between enemies and the player (most things except controls)
 - Have multiple enemies that one can attack
 - Bug: Damage indicator for the enemy sprite shows up in the wrong position
-- Bug: Hovering over tile 0,0 changes it permanently.

 - (Features that make combat interesting)
   - Terrain obstacles
   - Overhead prayers